-- (1) A person conducting a business or undertaking (PCBU) must ensure, so far as is reasonably practicable, the health and safety of: (a) workers engaged, or caused to be engaged, by the person; - (b) workers whose activities in carrying out work are influenced or directed by the person, while the workers are at work in the business or undertaking. - (2) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that the health and safety of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking. - (3) Without limiting subsections (1) and (2), a person conducting a business or undertaking must ensure, so far as is reasonably practicable: - (a) the provision and maintenance of a work environment without risks to health and safety; and - (b) the provision and maintenance of safe plant and structures; and - (c) the provision and maintenance of safe systems of work; and - (d) the safe use, handling and storage of plant, structures and substances; and - (e) the provision of adequate facilities for the welfare at work of workers in carrying out work for the business or undertaking, including ensuring access to those facilities; and - (f) the provision of any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or undertaking; and - (g) that the health of workers and the conditions at the workplace are monitored for the purpose of preventing illness or injury of workers arising from the conduct of the business or undertaking. - (4) If: - (a) a worker occupies accommodation that is owned by, or under the management or control of, the person conducting the business or undertaking; and - (b) the occupancy is necessary for the purposes of the worker's engagement because other accommodation is not reasonably available; the person conducting the business or undertaking must, so far as is reasonably practicable, maintain the premises so that the worker occupying the premises is not exposed to risks to health and safety. - (5) A self-employed person must ensure, so far as is reasonably practicable, his or her own health and safety while at work.
+• (2) In determining the training required to be provided in accordance with subsection (1)(b) regard shall be had to the functions performed by employees and the capacities in which they are employed.
+NORT HERN TERRITORY: Prima ary duty of care (1) A person conducting a business or undertaking (PCBU) must ensure, so far as is reasonably practicable, the health and safety of: (a) workers engaged, or caused to be engaged, by the person; (b) workers whose activities in carrying out work are influenced or directed by the person, while the workers are at work in the business or undertaking.
+(2) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that the health and safety of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking.
+(3) Without limiting subsections (1) and (2), a person conducting a business or undertaking must ensure, so far as is reasonably practicable: (a) the provision and maintenance of a work environment without risks to health and safety; and (b) the provision and maintenance of safe plant and structures; and (c) the provision and maintenance of safe systems of work; and (d) the safe use, handling and storage of plant, structures and substances; and (e) the provision of adequate facilities for the welfare at work of workers in carrying out work for the business or undertaking, including ensuring access to those facilities; and (f) the provision of any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or undertaking.
+(4) If: (a) a worker occupies accommodation that is owned by, or under the management or control of, the person conducting the business or undertaking: (b) the cocupancy is necessary for the purposes of the worker's engagement because other accommodation is not reasonably available; the person conducting the business or undertaking must, so far as is reasonably practicable, maintain the premises so that the worker occupying the premises is not exposed to risks to health and safety. • (5) A self-employed person must ensure, so far as is reasonably practicable, his or her own health and safety while at work.
+AUST RALIAN CAPITAL TERRITORY: • (1) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, the health and safety of- (a) workers engaged, or caused to be engaged, by the person; and